CITCOM-project/UrbanFlows/README.md

 1. Import the `LoadCsvUf` class from `uf_csv_loader.py`
 2. Initialise class with path to the csv
 3. Choose method relating to how you want to transform csv.

+To see running example run
+`python uf_data_scripts/uf_csv_loader.py` from the project root directory